nkming2/google-search-telegram-bot/README.md

 - allow_only_users
   - You could limit who could use the bot hosted by you.
 You can either whitelist a user by id or username.
-Example: [999999,"fancy_user"] would allow the 2 users to use your hosted bot
+Example: [999999,"fancy_user"] would allow the 2 users to use your hosted bot.
+An empty list would allow all

 ## Dependency
 - Python 3 (developed and tested on 3.5)